redwoodjs/redwood/docs/versioned_docs/version-5.0/how-to/build-dashboards-fast-with-tremor.md

 ---

-description: "Learn how to build dashboards fast using the termor React library of data visualization components."
+description: "Learn how to build dashboards fast using the Tremor React library of data visualization components."
 ---

 # Build Dashboards Fast with Tremor